Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 iii) Mandatory Data Processing Agreements for Processors

 Generic commercial agreements or vague data protection clauses are not sufficient to meet these requirements.
 In fact, supervisory authorities view the DPA as a roadmap for liability.
-A primary example of this is the 2025 case, the Danish Data Protection Agency (Datatilsynet) found that a processor (EG A/C — a service provider for several Danish municipalities) violated the GDPR by engaging a sub-processor without the controller’s prior written authorisation as required under Article 28(2) GDPR.
+A primary example of this is the 2025 case, the Danish Data Protection Agency (Datatilsynet) found that a processor (EG A/C — a service provider for several Danish municipalities) violated the GDPR by engaging a sub-processor without the controller’s prior written authorization as required under Article 28(2) GDPR.
 The subcontracted entity was ServiceNow, which was not listed or approved in the agreement between the municipalities (data controllers) and EG Without these specific Article 28 terms, the agreement is legally void under GDPR, leaving the controller fully liable for any errors the processor makes.

 iv) Transparency Toward Data Subjects